openbmc/docs/designs/redfish-spdm-attestation.md

    PCIe device ID; For TCP, it queries entity-manager to gather the remote IP address & Port.
-2. For each endpoint, which could be MCTP, PCIe-DOE or TCP, SPDM daemon query Entity Manger for the matching trusted component configuration.
+2. For each endpoint, which could be MCTP, PCIe-DOE or TCP, SPDM daemon query Entity Manager for the matching trusted component configuration.
 It then creates and initializes the corresponding D-Bus object for `TrustedComponent` and `ComponentIntegrity` with device specific information.
 3. Create the associations between the above objects and associations with other